diogoosorio/blog/content/entries/test-driven-development-tdd-using-phpunit.md

   2. It tests your code (DUH!).
-You should test your code for [edge cases](http://en.wikipedia.org/wiki/Edge_case),&nbsp_place_holder;invalid inputs&nbsp_place_holder;and general cases - that means that you should not only write tests that handle what you'd consider "normal" situations, but also extreme situations and even situations where the input given to your method\function are purelly invalid (ex. passing a String to a method that expects an Int as argument).
+You should test your code for [edge cases](http://en.wikipedia.org/wiki/Edge_case), invalid inputs and general cases - that means that you should not only write tests that handle what you'd consider "normal" situations, but also extreme situations and even situations where the input given to your method\function are purelly invalid (ex. passing a String to a method that expects an Int as argument).

-  3. &nbsp_place_holder;It can turn you into a more productive person.
-Yeah, that's right [studies](http://theruntime.com/blogs/jacob/archive/2008/01/22/tdd-proven-effective-or-is-it.aspx)&nbsp_place_holder;show that by using TDD you end up, not only creating better software, but also (or may I say, consequently?) are more productive.
+  3. It can turn you into a more productive person.
+Yeah, that's right [studies](http://theruntime.com/blogs/jacob/archive/2008/01/22/tdd-proven-effective-or-is-it.aspx) show that by using TDD you end up, not only creating better software, but also (or may I say, consequently?) are more productive.